 Off-camera and off-stage, Nick has always been passionate about helping other performers hone their craft.
 Whether it’s coaching a scene or monologue, helping a client find vocal ease during a voice lesson, or talking through general audition concerns, Nick’s goal is to help clients build the confidence they deserve to tackle any challenge ahead with the belief that they truly are enough. www.nickcosgrove.com

-Mallory Fischer is a Columbus performer, voice teacher, and elementary music educator.
+Mallory Wolfe is a Columbus performer, voice teacher, and elementary music educator.
 Mallory received a Bachelor’s degree in Music Education from Muskingum University, and received a dual Master’s degree in Vocal Performance (Musical Theater) and Vocal Pedagogy from New York University Steinhardt.

 Kelsey Hopkins has been part of the CCT family since she first appeared on their stages in 2001.
 Since then, she went on to earn a BFA in Acting with Emphasis in Musical Theatre from Wright State University and was honored with the Tom Hanks Scholarship.

 After college, she moved to NYC where she was able to pursue her career and had the opportunities to do film, cabarets, improv, Off-Broadway workshops, and travel to professional theatres nationwide as an acting teacher and performer.
 Kelsey has trained in acting techniques such as The Stanislavski Method, Viewpoints, Laban, Meisner, Stella Adler, Classical, and Chekov and has attended masterclasses from some of the biggest names in the industry including Sutton Foster, Liz Calloway, Alice Ripley, Dave Clemmons, and Stephen Schwartz.